About the Dorset History Centre

 Dorset History Centre is dedicated to preserving, sharing and celebrating the rich heritage of Dorset.

 Who are we?

-The Dorset History Centre brings together two services - the Dorset Record Office and Dorset County Local Studies Library:
+Dorset History Centre brings together two services - the Dorset Record Office and Dorset County Local Studies Library:

 What do we do?

 The Dorset Record Office was founded in 1955, originally based at County Hall in Dorchester.
-Its collections expanded considerably until 1991, when the centre moved to its current site.
-A purpose-built, office based on Bridport Road.
-Since 1997, we have operated as a joint service for Bournemouth Borough Council (opens in a new window) , the Borough of Poole (opens in a new window) and Dorset County Council.
+The collections expanded considerably and in 1991 the Record Office moved to a purpose-built building with environmentally controlled strong rooms on Bridport Road.